-VirtualBox remote display makes it easy to access your VMs from anywhere, but the feature's initial setup is a whole other story.
+VirtualBox remote display makes it easy to access your VMs from anywhere, but the feature's initial setup is a

 The remote display system is a built-in feature that's both powerful and frustrating.
 VirtualBox remote display uses Microsoft's Remote Desktop Protocol (RDP) to make the desktop for any VM -- not just Windows, and not just guest operating systems that have the VirtualBox guest extensions installed.
 It's frustrating, however, because it takes a finicky step-by-step process to get the VirtualBox remote display to work.

 Once it works, you can access a VirtualBox guest VM from just about anywhere, so you're not limited to the console it's running on.
 Here's how to set up Oracle VM VirtualBox remote access:

 Adding VirtualBox remote display extensions